Prime factors inquiry

 Mathematical inquiry processes: Interpret; Analyse and extend structure.
 Conceptual field of inquiry: Prime and composite numbers: prime factors.

-Irfan Rashdi used this prompt during his school-based practice while training at London Metropolitan University (London, UK) to become a secondary school mathematics teacher.
+Irfan Rashdi used this prompt during his school-based practice while training to become a secondary school mathematics teacher.
 The prompt is adapted from the Prime Climb hundred chart.
 The inquiry has the potential to develop reasoning about the following topics: prime and composite numbers, prime factors, square and cube numbers, structure and pattern, and indices.